KarteekMenda93/KarteekMenda93/README.md

 - 💬 Ask me about Machine learning, Time Series Forecasting, Deep Learning and NLP tasks
 - 📫 How to reach me:
     [Medium](https://medium.com/@karteekmenda) , [Linkedin](http://www.linkedin.com/in/karteek-menda)
+- 📝 you can also have a look at my [BLOG](https://sites.google.com/view/karteekmenda-portfolio)
 - 😄 Pronouns: karti
 - 🎮 Interested in playing video games
 - 🏎️ A Real Lover of LAMBORGHINI